Student Code of Conduct and Ethics

 A. JURISDICTION OF THE STUDENT CODE OF CONDUCT AND ETHICS

 Wittenberg University’s Code of Conduct and Ethics shall apply to conduct that occurs on Wittenberg University’s premises, at Wittenberg University’s sponsored activities, and to off-campus conduct that adversely affects Wittenberg University’s Community and/or pursuit of its objectives.
 Each student shall be responsible for his/her conduct from the time of application for admission through the actual awarding of a degree, even though conduct may occur before classes begin or after classes end, as well as during the academic year and during periods between terms of actual enrollment (and even if their conduct is not discovered until after a degree is awarded).
 The Student Code shall apply to a student’s conduct even if the student withdraws from the school while a disciplinary matter is pending.
-The Vice President for Enrollment Management and Dean of Students shall decide whether the Student Code shall be applied to conduct occurring off-campus, on a case by case basis.
+The Dean of Students or designee shall decide whether the Student Code shall be applied to conduct occurring off-campus, on a case by case basis..

 Question of Legal Counsel